Roger-luo/blog/source/_posts/yany.md

 ---

-Using `StaticArray` is already very fast, But this is still space to optimize it, and because `StaticArray` will store everything as a type in compile time, this will force us to compile things at runtime.
+Using `StaticArray` is already very fast, But this is still space to optimize it, and because `StaticArray` will store everything as a type in compile time, this will force us to compile things at runtime, which can make the first time execution slow (since Julia uses [just-in-time](https://en.wikipedia.org/wiki/Just-in-time_compilation) compilation, it can specialize functions at runtime).
 Before we move forward, let me formalize the problem a bit more:

 Now as you might have noticed, what we have been doing is implementing a matrix-vector multiplication but in subspace, and we always know the indices inside the complement space, we just need to calculate its value in the full space, and